From compiling the guest list to organising the seating plan, we guide you through some of the wedding traditions that you must get right.

 Compiling the seating plan for your reception can be another wedding headache.
 It’s tempting to put guests to sit with their friends and family, but a wedding is a great opportunity to mix things up a little and give your guests the opportunity to meet new people.
 Do be sensitive to any family politics, and if you know of any guests who really don’t get along be sure to sit them far away from each other.
 Traditionally the bride and groom sit on a ‘top table’ along with their parents, best man, maid of honour and any other guests of honour, such as additional members of the wedding party, or close family members.

 The speeches are an important part of the day, giving the guests chance to toast the happy couple.
 Traditionally, speeches are given by the father of the bride, the bridegroom and the best man (in that order), although today’s brides are increasingly choosing to say a few words.
 While humour is expected (particularly from the best man) those giving the speeches should be aware of their audience and take care to ensure that their jokes will not cause offence.

 Last but certainly not least are the ‘thank yous’.
 An important part of any wedding, these are traditionally delivered by the bridegroom during the speeches and accompanied by presents.
 Thanks is usually given to the couple’s parents, bridesmaids and anyone else who has made a significant contribution to the day.
 And don’t forget to thank your guests for attending your special day.
 After the event, be sure to send thank you cards for all those lovely gifts you’ve received.

 Of course, this is all just meant as a guide.
 It’s your wedding and if you want to buck tradition and do your own thing, there’s no good reason why you shouldn’t – rules are made to be broken after all.
-As one of the leading wedding venues in Essex you can count on us to help you realise your vision, whether you’re a stickler for tradition or a contemporary trailblazer.
+As one of the leading wedding venues in the UK you can count on Crondon Park and our team to help you realise your vision, whether you’re a stickler for tradition or a contemporary trailblazer.